typelogic/react-native-bluetooth-secure/README.md

 })
 ```

-This library currently uses a QR code for [cryptographic](https://doc.libsodium.org/) public key exchange and secures the payload with [Authenticated Encryption](https://en.wikipedia.org/wiki/Authenticated_encryption).
-All keys are ephemeral per QR code.
+This secure Bluetooth communication library needs to be used with another mechanism, for example a QR code, for the [cryptographic](https://doc.libsodium.org/) public key exchange.
+The public key is used to secure the payload with [Authenticated Encryption](https://en.wikipedia.org/wiki/Authenticated_encryption).

 ## Contributing